 Since teenagers and young adults often experiment with addictive substances during these years, their environment is closely linked with their likelihood of doing so.
 Risk-taking behavior is common among teenagers and young adults, so it’s not surprising that they are more likely to be exposed to both legal and illegal substances.
 Alcohol, marijuana, and nicotine rank as the most commonly used addictive substances among high school students, with underage drinking being a serious problem.

 The majority of people who have ever been addicted once will go on to develop an addiction again later in life.
 This is also true of those who have gotten addiction treatment but returned to old behaviors again thereafter.
 Once you have developed an addiction, your brain has changed permanently.

-Whether it’s years or decades after getting sober that this triggers another relapse, the environmental factors which lead you towards one substance or behavior can just as easily lead you toward another addiction.
+Whether it’s years or decades after getting sober that this triggers another relapse, the environmental factors which lead you toward one substance or behavior can just as easily lead you toward another addiction.
 That’s why many people who have successfully recovered from one addiction find themselves developing a new addiction not too long after.

 The Dangers Of Multiple Addictions

 Of course, recovering from an addiction is possible as long as you are dedicated to recovery and treatment.
 In most cases of recovery, those with addictive tendencies will usually recover from one addiction before moving on to the next.